Elizabeth A Ricci

 June 2019: Presented by work on path planning for information gain at the 2nd Workshop on Informative Path Planning and Adaptive Sampling at RSS.

-May 2019: Was elected as the Communications Chair of Graduate Women in Science Cornell.
+May 2019: Elected as the Communications Chair of Graduate Women in Science Cornell.
 The mission of Graduate Women in Science at Cornell is to improve the lives of individuals in STEM fields, especially those who identify as women or gender minorities, and to make science available to everyone.

 May 2019: Received an Outstanding Teaching Assistant Award for my work in CS 4750 Foundations of Robotics.

-April 2019: Volunteered as a workshop leader for the Scratch lab workshop at Expanding Your Horizons.
-The workshop introduces basic programming concepts to 7th and 8th grade girls through the creative programming platform, Scratch.
+April 2019: Volunteered as a workshop leader for the Googling with Paper Airplanes workshop at Expanding Your Horizons.
+The workshop introduces basic network properties to 7th and 8th grade girls through paper airplanes.

 April 2019: Attended CRA-W Grad Cohort for Women.